Zilliqa/zilliqa-developer/docs/api/blockchain-related-methods/api-blockchain-get-total-coin-supply.md

 ---

+There are two variations of the API - `GetTotalCoinSupply` and `GetTotalCoinSupplyAsInt`.

-Returns the total supply (ZIL) of coins in the network.
+`GetTotalCoinSupply` Returns the total supply (ZIL) of coins in the network.
 This is represented as a `String`.

+`GetTotalCoinSupplyAsInt` Returns the total supply (ZIL) of coins in the network.
+This is represented as a `Rounded Number`.

 ### Example Request